So you want to join a book group but have no idea where to start. Let these lists guide you to your first, or next, great book group!

 Finding the Right Book Group for You - Lists things you should consider when looking for a book group.

-Other Local Book Groups - A list of local groups outside of the BPL.
+Local Book Groups - A list of local groups in the Boston area including a link to those hosted by librarians at the Boston Public Library.

 Online Book Groups - Groups that meet online can work really well for someone who is very busy or finds it difficult to commute to a physical location.
 This list can help you find your next online book group.